MITRE-ADC/training-platform/README.md

 # WebGoat Training Platform

+## Please read through this whole document before starting the application!

 ## Tech Stack

 We are using React + Next.js, with a PostgreSQL database.
+The package manager is pnpm.

 ## Docker